 Deep skepticism is often at the root, a good thing in general.
 After all, so much of what we once believed has turned out to be a lie, or at least a very selective version of reality.
 But still, shouldn’t there be standards?
 Also, why do some theories get all the attention while others, perhaps more credible ones, get buried?
 And can’t we at least call people to account when their claims repeatedly lead down false trails?

 In 2004, when friends claimed that George W. Bush would invade someplace – probably Cuba – before the election, I was skeptical but said nothing.
 Four year later, when colleagues embraced the idea that either a) there would be a pre-election invasion – possibly Syria this time, or b) federal troops would be used to install Bush as dictator and block Obama’s election – in short, Martial Law was imminent – I took bets.

-People were also predicting last year that Billionaire Mayor Mike Bloomberg would run for president (as an independent) in 2012, peeling off enough votes and states to hang the electoral college and deliver the White House to Sarah Palin.
-But while we now know that the prediction about Bloomberg’s run (and Palin’s victory) was based on nothing people can still plausibly claim that the US is preparing to invade Pakistan.
-Unfortunately, too many rumors of war begin to sound like crying wolf.
-On the other hand, by next year who will remember?
+People also predicted that Billionaire Mayor Mike Bloomberg would run for president (as an independent) in 2012, peeling off enough votes and states to hang the electoral college and deliver the White House to Sarah Palin.
+We now know that the prediction about Bloomberg’s run (and Palin’s victory) was based on nothing, but people can always plausibly claim that the US is preparing to invade someplace.
+Unfortunately, some rumors begin to sound like crying wolf.
+On the other hand, who remembers years later?

 What actually happened?
 GPS is an outgrowth of space exploration and became public in 1983.
 The Defense Department remains in charge of software upgrades and satellite maintenance, and the Air Force has experienced some signal losses.
 The tests were part of an upgrade and took 45 minutes, followed by a 15-minute blackout.
 That’s basically it.
 Yet for some it was evidence of a secret government plot.